brummer10/XUiDesigner/README.md

 # XUiDesigner
-A WYSIWYG LV2 X11UI GUI creator tool
+A WYSIWYG LV2 X11UI GUI/Plugin creator tool

 ![XUiDesigner](https://i.imgur.com/wKA2eqO.gif)

 ## Goal
-Provide a easy to use GUI generator tool to create UIs for LV2 plugins.
+Provide a easy to use GUI/Plugin generator tool to create UIs for LV2 plugins.

 ## Currently state
 XUiDesigner parse the ttl file from a selected plugin and generate the needed controller widgets.